GregRos/MathKeyboard/Readme.md

 	a	Sans-serif
 	t	Typewriter

-The command allows you to input multiple characters at once, and a symbol can have several font combinations, such as bold+italic, bold+script, and so forth.
-However, the availability of font combinations depends on the availability of the appropriate character.
-Most of these characters come from the [Mathematical Alphanumeric Symbols](http://jrgraphix.net/r/Unicode/1D400-1D7FF) block, so characters with the appropriate font combination must be present there, or somewhere else in the Unicode character set.
-The available font combinations for each type of character are listed in the spreadsheet.

-Fonts are only available for digits, latin letters, and greek letters, although the character block does include a few other letter-like symbols that have fonts.

-You can modify a character with fonts iteratively, but you should be aware that for some characters, only combination fonts exist.
-For example, greek characters can be bold+sans serif+italic, but cannot be italic+sans serif.

-### Errors
-If there is an error, a tooltip appears and informs you of it, along with the character that caused the error.
-Then your input is either erased or turned into its literal form.
+Digits, Latin letters, and Greek letters can be modified this way.
+Both lower-case and upper-case versions can be modified.

+You can type several font specifiers at once, yielding characters that are both **Bold** and *Italic*, for example.
+You terminate the command by pressing `[space]`.
+You can add fonts to characters that already have fonts as well.
+You can first make a character bold, and then make it italic.

+Not all font combinations are available for all symbols.
+See the spreadsheet for more information.
+Also, sometimes combinations of 3 fonts are available, but some combinations of 2 of those fonts aren't.

+The characters are mainly taken from [Mathematical Alphanumeric Symbols](http://jrgraphix.net/r/Unicode/1D400-1D7FF).
+However, there are a few characters that don't appear in that block, and a few of the characters that appear aren't supported right now (generally the more obscure symbols or operators).

-### Modifying the Key Bindings
+## Modifying the Key Bindings

 This script comes with a configuration file called `Bindings.json`.
 This file contains the key/character mappings for the layouts and modifiers, including the keys that enable the different layouts.
-The program looks for this file in its own folder, and one is provided as part of the download.
+The program looks for this file in its own folder.
+The file is automatically generated when you first run the program.

-You can edit the file, taking care to make sure everything is correct JSON, and add your own key bindings without recompiling or messing around with the code in general.
+You can edit the file, taking care to follow the syntax that's already there, and add your own key bindings without recompiling or otherwise messing around with the code.
 You can even add your own layouts and modifiers.

-If it's not found, the program just uses the default bindings file, which is embedded inside it, so the file isn't required.
-However, the script will probably crash if you provide an invalid `Bindings.json` file.

-The escape sequences (e.g. \`\`\`, \`\`!, \`\`[Tab]) and the font key bindings are hard-coded due to complicated reasons, and can't be modified without modifying the code.
+The escape sequences (e.g. \`\`\`, \`\`!, \`\`[Tab]) and the font key bindings are hard-coded right now, and can't be modified without modifying the code.